 Etymology

-The word “narrow” comes from the Old English word nearu, meaning “constricted, small, or tight.”
-This root is related to the Proto-Germanic *naru-, which had a similar meaning.
-The word evolved through Middle English as narowe, retaining its core meaning of something tight or confined.
+The word narrow comes from Old English nearu, meaning “constricted, small, or tight.”
+This root is related to the Proto-Germanic naru-, which had a similar meaning.
+The word entered Middle English as narowe, keeping its core sense of something tight or confined.
 Historically, it was used to describe tight places, close escapes, or focused thoughts.
-Over time, the word began to take on broader metaphorical uses, such as narrow-minded or narrow interests.
-In many cases, the term is used to describe physical dimensions, but it can also express figurative limitations in ideas, access, or tolerance.
+Over time, the term also developed metaphorical uses, such as narrow-minded or narrow interests.
+Today, it commonly describes physical dimensions as well as figurative limits in ideas, access, or tolerance, and it often appears alongside related words like limited and restrictive.

 Example Sentences

-- We walked along a narrow trail through the forest.
+- We walked along a narrow trail through the forest, with trees crowding the path on both sides.

-- The hallway was too narrow for two people to pass at once.
+- The hallway was too narrow for two people to pass at once, so we stepped aside one by one.

 - His narrow viewpoint prevents him from understanding other perspectives.